ayoubhr/auth-manager/README.md

 ###### *How to launch:* <br>

+1. npm install.
-npm install + npm run dev or npm start.
+2. npm run dev or npm start.